KevinN2026/cse15l-lab-reports/lab3.md

   }
 ```
 ![Image](ArrayTests.java - lab3 - Visual Studio Code 4_23_2023 1_44_47 PM.png)
+The change for reversed in place method fixed the bug because it only moves elements around up to the middle of the array and it doesn't actually change any elements.
+The change for the reversed method fixed the bug because it returns the new array.

 # **Part 3**
 Something new I learned from lab 2 and 3 was making a server that would display changes.
 For lab 3, I had to create a server similar to lab2, but this one dealt with strings instead of numbers.